-Current value of assets The current value of Auckland T The current value of Auckland Transport assets as at 31 December 2014 is \$16,241,384,000.
-Shareholder equity ratio The latest shareholder equity rat io for Auckland Transport as at 31 December 2014 is 96% Accounting Policies Auckland Transport accounting policies are consistent with those of the Auckland Council group policies.
-Financial Reporting Auckland Transport financial reporting will be in accordance with requirements of the CCO Governance Manual.
-Asset sales (\$ million) 2013/14 Actual \$12.4 million 2014/15 Annual Plan Note: Data on forecast asset sales is not yet available as it is subject to completion of the budget process.
+Current value of assets The current value of Auckland The current value of Auckland Transport assets as at 31 December 2014 is \$16,241,384,000.
+Shareholder equity ratio The latest shareholder equity The latest shareholder equity ratio for Auckland Transport as at 31 December 2014 is 96% Accounting Policies Auckland Transport accountir policies.
+Auckland Transport accounting policies are consistent with those of the Auckland Council group policies.
+Financial Reporting Auckland Transport financial Governance Manual.
+Auckland Transport financial reporting will be in accordance with requirements of the CCO Governance Manual.
+Asset sales (\$ million) 2013/14 Actual \$12.4 million 2014/15 Annual Plan Note: Data on forecast asset sales is not yet available as it is 2015/16 LTP subject to completion of the budget process.
 This table will be completed once the budget has been finalised.
-None 2015/16 LTP None 2016/17 LTP None 2017/18 LTP None
+2016/17 LTP 2017/18 LTP 1